seyhunak/twitter-bootstrap-rails/README.md

     bundle install

-Then run the boostrap generator to add Bootstrap includes into your assets:
+Then run the bootstrap generator to add Bootstrap includes into your assets:

     rails generate bootstrap:install less